Data – a four-lettered word that makes the world go round.

 – It uses dynamic schemas which allows data to be set up quickly.
 This helps in saving cost and time

-– It helps in real-time analysis of data.
+– It helps in the real-time analysis of data.

 Mongo DB is highly preferred for e-commerce websites, social networking sites and content management.
 All of these are the need of the hour in 2019.
 As the most important part of MEAN Stack, it is the most preferred framework by startups.
 Moreover, bigger companies too are adopting it quickly.

 Coming back to the Apache family, Apache SAMOA is one of the most popular big data tools especially for the graphical databases.